 - 1. Checking for AEs when participants attend for treatment / follow-up. - 2.
 Using clinical judgement in assigning seriousness, causality and expectedness. - 3.
-Ensuring that all SAEs are recorded and reported to the Sponsor within 24 hours of becoming aware of the event, and providing further follow-up information as soon as available. - 4.
-Ensuring that AEs are recorded and reported to the Sponsor in line with the requirements of the protocol.
+Ensuring that all SAEs are recorded and reported to Warwick within 24 hours of becoming aware of the event, and providing further follow-up information as soon as available. - 4.
+Ensuring that AEs are recorded and reported to Warwick in line with the requirements of the protocol.